hasura/ndc-hub/rfcs/0001-packaging.md

   defaultValue?: string
 }

-type CliPluginDefinition = {
+// This is subject to change based on CLI plugin spec discussions type CliPluginDefinition = {
   pluginPackageUrl: string // https://url/to/download/plugin/to/install.tgz
   pluginPackageSHA256: string // To ensure plugin integrity and also to identify which version to use out of those installed